bup/bup/Documentation/bup-tag.md

 lists or shows backups.
 They can be found under the /.tag directory.
 For example, the 'ftp' command will show the tag named 'tag1' under /.tag/tag1.

-Tags are also exposed under the branches from which they can be reached.
-For example, if you create a tag named 'important' under branch 'computerX', you will also be able to retrieve the contents of the backup that was tagged under /computerX/important.
-This is done as a convenience, and should the branch 'computerX' be deleted, the contents of the tagged backup will be available through /.tag/important as long as the tag is not deleted.

 # OPTIONS

 -d, \--delete